 Facebook Ads is a pay-per-click (PPC) advertising platform where, as with Google Ads, you can choose to only pay if and when someone clicks on you ad.
 This is known as CPC (cost per click) bidding.
 You also have the option of paying for your Facebook advertising on a CPM (cost per mille) basis were you pay for each 1,000 impressions (appearances) of your ad irrespective of the number of clicks they get.

-Facebook Ads work on an auction basis whereby the amount you bid per click or per 1,000 impressions will affect how often your ads are shown.
+Facebook Ads works on an auction basis whereby the amount you bid per click or per 1,000 impressions will affect how often your ads are shown.

 Advertisers on Facebook can generate the ads themselves through the Facebook self-service interface or can hire the services of a Facebook Ads manager.